atharvamungee/a2a/README.md

 python client.py "Can you tell me the time and the location?"
 ```

-The orchestrator fetches results from the other two agents via the A2A
+The orchestrator fetches results from the three agents via the A2A
 protocol and prints the combined response.